 Option 2a: The address of L-DNS server serving the DNAI available to UE's location.

-Option 2b: Indicates LDNSR to forward DNS query with FQDN(s) corresponding to DNAI which has no direct connectivity to LDNSR.
+Option 2b: Indication to forward to SMF the DNS query with FQDN(s) corresponding to DNAI which has no direct connectivity to LDNSR.

-Editor's note: It is FFS whether at PDU session establishment, the SMF needs to notify the LDNSR AF (without involving NEF or PCF) on PDU Session Status including SMF ID, GPSI and UE IP address.
-This need depends on the nature of the interface between SMF and LDNSR.
+At PDU session establishment and update (e.g. during UE mobility), SMF may instruct UPF(LDNSR) over N4 on how to handle the DNS Query/DNS Response of the PDU Session for relevant FQDNs.
+The N4 session context for a PDU Session at the UPF(LDNSR) contains then structured LDNSR control information.

-Based on the UE location, at PDU session establishment and during UE mobility the SMF may provide the LDNSR with ECS option and L-DNS server address for the relevant FQDNs.
+Based on the UE location, at PDU session establishment and update (e.g. during UE mobility) the SMF may determine the candidate Edge PSA for the PDU Session and may provide the LDNSR with ECS option and L-DNS server address for the relevant FQDNs as needed.

 The SMF may also provide the IP range(s) that shall trigger the LDNSR to notify SMF when the IP address (of EAS) in DNS response is within one of these the IP range(s).
-As an alternative, LDNSR could be instructed to notify SMF when ECS is in the DNS response.
+As an alternative for option 1, LDNSR could be instructed to notify SMF when ECS is in the DNS response (ECS is provided in the DNS Response when that has been used by DNS to select an AS IP address [7]).

-Editor's note: It is FFS whether the alternative is needed where LDNSR could be instructed to notify SMF when ECS is in the DNS response.

-At PDU session establishment and during UE mobility, the SMF may provide the LDNSR with the FQDNs that, when received in the DNS query, will trigger the LDNSR to fetch the forwarding parameters from the SMF (option 1 and 2a) or forward the DNS query to the SMF (option 2b) in step 3 of the following procedure.
+At PDU session establishment and during UE mobility, the SMF may also provide the LDNSR with instructions for the FQDNs that, when received in the DNS query, will trigger the LDNSR to report this event and get the forwarding parameters from the SMF (option 1 and 2a) while holding the DNS Query or to forward the DNS query to the SMF (option 2b) in step 3 of the following procedure.

-Editor's note: It is FFS whether the LDNSR fetches from SMF information needed to build ECS or whether the SMF pushes this information (e.g. when UE has moved to an area where new traffic offload conditions may take place).
+NOTE: For a DNS FQDN match: SMF could instruct UPF to, either forward the DNS Query (including the parameters) or notify SMF such event.
+At notification, SMF provides then the instructions and parameters to forward the DNS Query.
+Both options are possible.

 1. The UE sends a DNS query including the requested FQDN.

 2. If an ULCL/BP exists and the DNS query matches the uplink filter rule on UL CL/BP to route the DNS query to Local PSA, then step 3 to 6 are skipped.
-Otherwise the PSA1 UPF forwards the received DNS query to the LDNSR.
+Otherwise, if destination is LDNSR and that is allowed for the PDU Session the PSA1 UPF handles the received DNS query with LDNSR functionality.

-3. Based on the configuration received from the SMF for the FQDN in the DNS query, the LDNSR determines the forwarding parameters:
+3a.
+Based on the instructions received from the SMF for the FQDN in the DNS query, the LDNSR determines the applicable action and forwarding parameters:

 Option 1: The IP address to add as ECS DNS option.
-This IP address may correspond to the DNAI associated by the SMF with the UE location and a target domain.
+This IP address is provided by SMF.
+The address corresponds to the DNAI/Local PSA selected by the SMF for the UE location and a target domain.

 Option 2a (with direct connectivity between LDNSR and L-DNS): The address of L-DNS server towards which to propagate a DNS request.
-This L-DNS address may correspond to the DNAI associated by the SMF with the UE location and a target domain..
+This L-DNS address is provided by SMF and corresponds to the DNAI/Local PSA selected by the SMF for the UE location and a target domain.

-Option 2b (without direct connectivity between LDNSR and L-DNS): The LDNSR requests the SMF to forward a DNS query (in step 5).
+Option 2b (without direct connectivity between LDNSR and L-DNS): The LDNSR forwards the DNS Query to SMF that via 5GC forwards it to L-DNS (in step 5).